Deaton History, Family Crest & Coats of Arms

 Deaton Settlers in United States in the 19th Century

 - Freak.
-H. Deaton, aged 29, who emigrated to the United States from England, in 1892
+H. Deaton, aged 29, who immigrated to the United States from England, in 1892

 Deaton Settlers in United States in the 20th Century

-- Katty Deaton, aged 28, who emigrated to the United States from Paris, France, in 1909
+- Katty Deaton, aged 28, who immigrated to the United States from Paris, France, in 1909

 - Kitty Deaton, aged 29, who landed in America from Islington, England, in 1910

-- Kitty Amy Deaton, aged 29, who emigrated to America from London, England, in 1911
+- Kitty Amy Deaton, aged 29, who immigrated to America from London, England, in 1911

 - Bruce Deaton, aged 19, who landed in America from London, England, in 1912